LowSkillDeveloper/WIFI-Frankenstein/SQL_3WIFi_to_SQLite_converter_python/README.md

 Tools for converting SQL backups of 3WIFI and p3WIFI databases to SQLite format for portable use and application integration.

+> [!WARNING]
+> Converting large dumps can take more than 30 minutes and heavily loads the CPU while using a lot of RAM.
+It is recommended to use a powerful PC for the conversion.
+Even if the status seems to be stuck, for example at "Extracting INSERT statements for table" the script continues to parse the dump.
+It just takes a long time because it needs to process each row and correctly extract the data from it.

 ## 🚀 Quick Start

 ### For 3WIFI Database Conversion